Does Salt Pool Need CYA? Stabilizer Requirements for SWG

 Why Salt Pools Need CYA Stabilizer

-Salt water pools absolutely require CYA (cyanuric acid), also known as stabilizer or conditioner.
+Despite what many pool owners believe, salt water pools aren't magically exempt from needing CYA stabilizer—in fact, they require it just as much as traditional chlorine pools.
 This is a critical component that many new salt pool owners overlook, leading to rapid chlorine loss and constant algae battles.

 Your salt water generator (SWG) produces pure chlorine through electrolysis, but this chlorine is completely vulnerable to UV destruction without proper stabilizer protection.
 In direct sunlight, unstabilized chlorine can lose 90% of its effectiveness within 2-3 hours.
-CYA acts like sunscreen for your chlorine, forming protective chloramine compounds that resist UV degradation while still maintaining sanitizing power.
+CYA acts like sunscreen for your chlorine, forming cyanurate-chlorine complexes that resist UV degradation while still maintaining sanitizing power.

 Optimal CYA Levels for Salt Water Generators